smrutiprakashrout/Nebulashade/README.md

 ## 🚀 Core Features

 ### Dynamic Wallpaper-Driven Theming
 Set a wallpaper.
-NebulaSeed does the rest.
+NebulaShade does the rest.
 Colors are extracted from your wallpaper and applied globally — across GTK apps, the GNOME Shell, notification panel, settings pages, and more.
 No manual tweaking.
 Just a living, breathing desktop that always feels coherent.

 ### File Manager Icon Theming
-NebulaSeed goes beyond apps.
+NebulaShade goes beyond apps.
 It recolors **file icons inside the native file manager** to match your current wallpaper palette — so even your filesystem feels like part of the design system.

 ### Custom Desktop Widgets
 A built-in widget layer for your desktop, including: